This post was originally published on July 13, 2017, and updated most recently on February 18, 2021.

 For those unfamiliar: silo mentality is an attitude that develops wherein different departments or groups within an organization do not want to share information or knowledge with other individuals in the same organization.
 It negatively affects everything from productivity and efficiency to morale and company culture.

 Work silos are like the bed bugs of business — they spread quickly, and they’re a pain to eradicate.
 So let’s learn to spot their warning signs and eliminate them before they can do any more damage.

 Keep an eye out for these tell-tale signs.

 The clearest sign of a silo in the workplace is two teams tackling the same responsibilities.
 We know duplicate work is costly for the company, but it’s also terrible for team morale.
 It pits teams against one another and renders work that employees put time and care into effectively meaningless.

 One way to ensure teams are synchronizing without overlapping is to use technology.

 With the complexity of modern projects, it can feel impossible to track what every team and member is working on.
-Luckily, with with the help of modern project management apps you can easily store everyone’s work assignments in one place, allocate tasks evenly, and track them as they progress.
+Luckily, with the help of modern project management apps, you can easily store everyone’s work assignments in one place, allocate tasks evenly, and track them as they progress.